15th César Awards

 The 15th César Awards ceremony, presented by the Académie des Arts et Techniques du Cinéma, honoured the best French films of 1989 and took place on 4 March 1990 at the Théâtre des Champs-Élysées in Paris.
-The ceremony was chaired by Kirk Douglas and hosted by Ève Ruggiéri.
+The ceremony was chaired by Kirk Douglas and hosted by Ève Ruggieri.
 Too Beautiful for You won the award for Best Film.

 Winners and nominees

 The winners are highlighted in bold: